nightscout/trio-docs/docs/usage/features/bolus-calculator.md

 ### Dynamic Glucose Forecast

 As you enter your carbs and insulin, this dynamic graph at the top of the bolus calculator will adjust the forecast lines or cone to account for your future data.
+Watch the video below to see this in action.

 <div class="video-center">
   <video controls  preload="metadata" height="664" width="334">